epfl-ada/ada-2022-project-badaboom/README.md

 We concluded that Tv tropes and Ethnicities were unusable because either too small or not enough data to perform further analysis.

-We also have to be careful as of our time frame series because it seems that data are incomplete starting from the years ~2008.
+We also have to be careful with our time frame series because it seems that data are incomplete starting from the years ~2008.

 ### 3. Time series (to do)
 We will look at the evolution of the different parameters across time and see if we find some significant variations that would reveal an interesting trend.